By Joanne Jeffries. Last Updated 22nd September 2021. Welcome to this guide covering Heathrow airport accident claims.

 Have you been injured or become ill because of an accident or incident at London Heathrow Airport that was not your fault?
-If you are injured or harmed due to a breach in the duty of care that is owed to you as a member of the public when using a service then if liability is proven you maybe able to make a claim for compensation.
+If you are injured or harmed due to a breach in the duty of care that is owed to you as a member of the public when using a service then if liability is proven you may be able to make a claim for compensation.

-Accident Claims UK are here to handle your Heathrow accident compensation claim.
+Accident Claims UK is here to handle your Heathrow accident compensation claim.
 Our solicitors have up to three decades of experience helping claimants win the compensation they are owed and will always push to ensure you receive maximum payment for your injuries.

 Whether you were injured because of a slip, trip or fall accident, Heathrow transit system accident, airport shuttle bus accident or a bus crash, a Heathrow pod accident or any other type of Heathrow international airport accident, if a third party who is responsible for your health and safety caused the accident to happen or did not prevent it when they could have we could help.
 To begin your London Heathrow airport accident claim, you could call us now on 0800 073 8801 or use our online claims form to reach us.
-One of our well informed legal advisors will be happy to speak to you in-depth about your accident and if you have the right to claim, we could match you with a personal injury solicitor to carry out your London Heathrow (LHR) airport accident claim.
+One of our well informed legal advisors will be happy to speak to you in-depth about your accident and if you have the right to claim, we could match you with a no win no fee personal injury solicitor to carry out your London Heathrow (LHR) airport accident claim.

 Select A Section